tcja/Windows-10-tweaks/README.md

 **SSD_Optimizations.reg**

-Disables Prefetch and Superfetch services which are useless on a SSD based OS
+Disables Prefetch and Superfetch services which are useless on an SSD based OS

 **Activate_Windows_Old_Photo_Viewer_on_Windows 10.reg**